mdn/content/files/en-us/learn/html/introduction_to_html/getting_started/index.md

 At this point, you should understand what HTML looks like, and how it works at a basic level.
 You should also be able to write a few elements and attributes.
 The subsequent articles of this module go further on some of the topics introduced here, as well as presenting other concepts of the language.

-> **Note:** As you start to learn more about HTML, consider learning the basics of Cascading Style Sheets, or [CSS](/en-US/docs/Learn/CSS).
+> **Note:** As you start to learn more about HTML, consider learning the basics of Cascading Style Sheets, or [CSS][def].
 CSS is the language used to style web pages: for example, changing fonts or colors, or altering the page layout.
 HTML and CSS work well together, as you will soon discover.

 ## See also

 - [Applying color to HTML elements using CSS](/en-US/docs/Web/CSS/CSS_Colors/Applying_color)

 {{NextMenu("Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML", "Learn/HTML/Introduction_to_HTML")}}

+[def]: /en-US/docs/Learn/CSS